apatheticdamn/apatheticdamn/README.md

 ## Hobbies and Tunes 🌈🎶

 In my downtime, you'll catch me indulging in the magical worlds of anime, conquering virtual realms in games, binge-watching web series and movies.
 When I'm not lost in lines of code, I immerse myself in the symphony of music.
 My favorite band?
-Ciggs After Sex, all thanks to the enchanting androgynous voice of their main vocal artist.
+Ciggs After S, all thanks to the enchanting androgynous voice of their main vocal artist.

 ## In a Nutshell 🌰